zoxpx/pxdocs/content/reference/CLI/updating-volumes.md

 			Node 	 :  10.99.117.133
 ```

-**Increase Volume Size**
+## Increase volume size

-Here is an example of how to update size of an existing volume.
-Let’s create a volume with default parameters.
-This will create a volume of size 1 GB.
-We can verify this with volume inspect.
+Here is an example of how to increase the size of an existing volume.

+First, let’s create a volume with the default parameters (1 GiB):

 ```text
 pxctl volume create vol_resize_test